 It’s content that’s going to inspire existing audiences and attract new followers.

-It’s got a brave eye-catching creative, and probably a higher production value than your other content.
+It’s got brave eye-catching creativity, and probably a higher production value than your other content.

 Here’s a classic example of a HERO video from Volvo Trucks, and it still works!